Azure/deployment-environments/documentation/terraform-private-preview/README.md

 Creating environment definitions for Terraform is similar to our current ARM definitions.
 There are a few Terraform-specific things to worry about though.

+This folder contains 5 functioning environment definitions of varying complexity.
+Feel free to add this folder as a catalog to your dev center.

 ## Guide

 * Create a Terraform Environment Definition